 Which is why I love all things Amy Groesbeck.
 Not only are her anchor charts to die for, she is personable and isn’t afraid to be silly with her students.
 The anchor chart below does everything right: explains the concept, creates a visual, and includes student input (in a fun way).

-She has awesome Reading Comprehension Skills and Strategies posters here.
+She has incredible Reading Comprehension Skills and Strategies anchor charts here.

-This book makes for a great into lesson for younger learners (1st-2nd) because its simple, easy to understand and includes a long chain of events.
-I paired it with an equally simple graphic organizer where students identify one cause and one effect.
-I love the visual of this organizer as it’s a real world example of cause/effect making it easy for students to remember the concept.
+This book makes for a great lesson for younger learners (1st-2nd) because it is simple, easy to understand, and includes a long chain of events.
+I paired it with an equally simple graphic organizer where students identified one cause and one effect.
+I love the visual of this organizer as it’s a real-world example of cause/effect making it easy for students to remember the concept.

-It’s so important for our students to engage with academic vocabulary so they can not only recognize the skill in context but also be able to include signal words in their writing.
+It’s so important for our students to engage with academic vocabulary so they can recognize the skill in context and include signal words in their writing.

 My MOST favorite thing about Comprehension Kits is that they can be paired with any text!
 I supplement the district’s ELA curriculum reading with so many wonderful picture books.
 There’s nothing I love more than finding a book that aligns well with teaching one of the comprehension skills.
 I’ve curated a list of my favorite mentor texts for teaching each skill!